-Fortnite is free to play and aimed at everyone - whether they be kids or adults.
-The mixture of first-person shooter gameplay, base-building and cartoon graphics attract the young and old alike and with cross-platform play you can even take on those on Switch or PS4.
+Fortnite is free to play and aimed at everyone - kids and adults alike.
+The mixture of first-person shooter gameplay, base-building and cartoon graphics attract young and old and with cross-platform play you can even take on those on Switch or PS4.

 Otherwise known as PUBG, this essentially kicked off the now massively popular Battle Royale format.
 It started on PC but came to Xbox One first - in terms of home console releases.
-It's no longer an exclusive but the Xbox One version benefits from being around longer than PS4, for example.
-It looks especially good on an Xbox One X.
+It's no longer exclusive but the Xbox One version benefits from being around longer than PS4 and looks especially good on an Xbox One X.

 Assassin's Creed: Odyssey